Read: With incarcerated Californians, we're suing the state prison system for illegal discrimination.

 Devon Matsumoto

-Senior Program Coordinator, Criminal Justice Reform
+Senior Program Coordinator, Community Safety

 Devon Matsumoto

-Senior Program Coordinator, Criminal Justice Reform
+Senior Program Coordinator, Community Safety

 Devon has also been an organizer in San Jose Nikkei Resisters, which works to educate, mobilize, and unite the San Jose Japanese American community around social justice issues.
 Devon is a graduate of Seattle University’s School of Social Work.